dstroppa/aws-modern-application-workshop/module-1/README.md

 mkdir cdk && cd cdk/
 ```

-In the `cdk` folder, lets now initialize a CDK app, where LANGUAGE is one of the supported programming languages: csharp (C#), java (Java), python (Python), or typescript (TypeScript) and TEMPLATE is an optional template that creates an app with different resources than the default app that cdk init creates for the language.

-_cdk init app --language LANGUAGE_
+In the `cdk` folder, lets now initialize a CDK app, where LANGUAGE is one of the supported programming languages: csharp (C#), java (Java), python (Python), or typescript (TypeScript) and TEMPLATE is an optional template that creates an app with different resources than the default app that cdk init creates for the language: `cdk init app --language LANGUAGE`

 For the purposes of this workshop we will use Python as our language: